Yoga for Scoliosis

 A Note from Adelene

-My personal experience with scoliosis deeply informs my practice.
-I understand the physical, emotional, and mental aspects of this condition and strive to create a compassionate and supportive environment for my students.
+Living and practising with scoliosis for the past decades, I understand the physical, emotional, and mental aspects of this condition and strive to create a compassionate and supportive environment for my students.

 Join me on a journey of self-discovery and embrace a more harmonious relationship with your body.

-Disclaimer: This information is for general knowledge and informational purposes only and does not constitute medical advice.
-Consult a qualified healthcare professional for diagnosis and treatment of any medical conditions.
+Disclaimer: This information is for general knowledge and informational purposes only and does not constitute medical advice, diagnosis or treatment.
+Please consult your healthcare professional of any medical conditions.